rafawo/virtdisk-rs/README.md

 VirtDisk APIs are part of the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).

-**NOTE:This crate is untested and simply provides the C bindings and safe Rust abstractions.
+**NOTE:This crate is untested and simply provides safe Rust abstractions to the virtdisk C bindings.
 Fixes might come at later updates to the crate.
 There is no plan for now to create a fully suited integration test for the APIs.**

 ## Requirements